A return to travelling – great European capitals

 What’s better than a tour of Europe’s great capitals after the difficult months we’ve been through as a result of the Covid-19 pandemic?

-We all have a great desire to leave again, as we do for a bit of escapism and serenity: but the most distant destinations, such as the United States, Asia and Africa, are still unreachable at the moment due to the restrictions imposed by governments to contain the pandemic.
-So now, waiting for “Green Pass”, is the right time to plan a trip in Europe to discover the great classics: Paris, Berlin and London.
+We all have a great desire to leave again, as we do for a bit of escapism and serenity: so now, with “Green Pass”, is the right time to plan a trip in Europe to discover the great classics: Paris, Berlin and London.

 From our airport there are very convenient direct flights to reach these destinations without any stopovers: this means that in just over 2 hours you will already be on holiday, ready for a “full immersion” all in the name of culture, fun and relaxation.